I'm Retired and Want to Give My 3 Grandkids $5,000 Each for Christmas, But Their Parents Don't Want Them to Spend It All.

 He suggests listening to your children's concerns and figuring out if there's a way to work around them.
 That could, for example, involve giving the money to your children to manage.

 "A custodial account, for example, allows the grandkids to be involved without having full control," Spiegelman explains.
-"And it opens the door to conversations about investing, saving, taxes, compounding — all the financial basics that most kids aren’t getting in school.
+"It opens the door to conversations about investing, saving, taxes, compounding — all the financial basics that most kids aren’t getting in school.
 If the goal is to help them, that structure often goes a long way."

 Present the money as an opportunity

-"Parents often feel their kids aren’t responsible enough.
-And sometimes, they’re right," says Mary Clements Evans, financial adviser and founder of Evans Wealth Strategies.
+"Parents often feel their kids aren’t responsible enough, and sometimes, they’re right," says Mary Clements Evans, financial adviser and founder of Evans Wealth Strategies.
 "That’s why we focus on educating the next generation to become good stewards of the money they receive."

 Evans suggests that instead of handing $5,000 to each grandchild, consider contributing the money to a 529 plan for their education.